paraspell/xcm-router/README.md

 # @paraspell/xcm-router

-XCM Router is latest ParaSpell innovation, that allows for seameless XCM Exchanges.
-Send one token type and receive different one you choose on destination chain cross-chain.
+XCM Router is ParaSpell's latest innovation, that allows for seamless XCM Exchanges.
+Send one token type and receive a different one you choose on the destination chain cross-chain.
 All within one call and three signatures.
-This seamless operation allows for a better user experience limiting possiblities of user error.
-Router currently implements **9 largest Parachain DEXes** and is easy to extend as the amount of DEXes with public SDKs increases.
-Together there are **579** asset pools to choose from making XCM Router **largest liquidity bridging tool in the ecosystem**.
+This seamless operation allows for a better user experience, limiting the possibility of user errors.
+The router currently implements the **9 largest Parachain DEXes** and is easy to extend as the number of DEXes with public SDKs increases.
+Together, there are **579** asset pools to choose from, making XCM Router the **largest liquidity bridging tool in the ecosystem**.

 ### Check out our brand new Wiki documentation!
 [Wiki docs](https://paraspell.github.io/docs/router/getting-strtd)